Pomoc48/werapp/README.md

 The project files are missing multiple firebase configuration files.
 These can be generated using the `flutterfire configure` command in this [documentation](https://firebase.google.com/docs/flutter/setup?platform=android).

+If you don't care about notifications, app can be successfully built without Firebase configuring.

 ## License